Third-Party Healthcare Factoring

-A Guide to factoring third-party payees in Healthcare
+A Guide to medical factoring and third-party payees in healthcare

 Is Healthcare A/R Factoring right for your medical service business?

 All businesses that sell on terms have cash flow problems.
-At Bankers Factoring, we understand the acute working capital problems healthcare providers face because of the extended 90-to-180-day payment terms from third-party payees.
+At Bankers Factoring, we understand healthcare providers’ acute working capital problems because third-party payers extended 90-to-180-day payment terms.

-As a healthcare provider, you are susceptible to lacking the critical working capital and endure immense financial challenges due to outstanding account receivables from slow-to-pay customers as well as insurers and government bodies.
+As a healthcare provider, you are susceptible to lacking critical working capital and enduring immense financial challenges due to outstanding account receivables from slow-to-pay customers, insurers, and government bodies.

-Fortunately, there is an external funding solution that can solve these issues for you.
-Healthcare factoring is a modern financing solution that you can take advantage of to manage your cash flow optimally and get rid of these severe financial shortages that limit both your growth and success.
+Fortunately, an external funding solution can solve these issues for you.
+Healthcare factoring is a modern financing solution that you can use to manage your cash flow optimally and eliminate these severe financial shortages that limit your growth and success.
 So, let us get through the different challenges faced by the medical industry and how invoice factoring can help you overcome them.

-What challenges are faced by the Medical Industry?
+What Financing challenges are faced by the Medical Industry?

-When talking about the healthcare industry, it includes all companies and individuals offering health care services, equipment, or supplies.
-The main and common challenge they all faced is the lack of enough working capital for them to not only cover their daily activities but also to invest in their growth, due to their typical dependence on insurance companies and government agencies’ delayed payments.
+The healthcare industry includes all companies and individuals offering healthcare services, equipment, or supplies.
+The main and common challenge they all faced is the lack of enough working capital to cover their daily activities and invest in their growth due to their typical dependence on insurance companies and government agencies delayed payments.

-Are any of these challenges familiar to you?
+Are any of these Medical Cash Flow challenges familiar to you?

 - Nursing homes: Too many expenses to maintain your staffing level?
 Finding it hard to keep up with the continuous operating costs?

-- Diagnostic and imaging centres: Having difficulties managing both your overheard and operating expenses as well as the dramatic monthly lease cost of your diagnostic equipment i.e. X-ray, MRI, CT scan…?
+- Diagnostic and imaging centers: Having difficulties managing both your overhead and operating expenses and the dramatic monthly lease cost of your diagnostic equipment i.e., X-ray, MRI, CT scans?

-- Physical therapy and rehabilitation centres: Cash flow issues due to payments for equipment, suppliers, facilities, and operating costs?
+- Physical therapy and rehabilitation centers: Cash flow issues due to payments for equipment, suppliers, facilities, and operating costs?

 - Home healthcare agencies: Lacking a continuous source of cash to cover your weekly payroll costs for the nurses and care aids working for you?

-- Companies providing home medical equipment: Missing out on equipment sale or rent because you are unable to acquire new equipment and therefore sale or rent it because of cash shortage due to delayed payments?
+- Companies providing home medical equipment: Missing out on equipment sale or rent because you cannot acquire new equipment because of cash shortage due to delayed payments?